Embedded Trefftz discontinuous Galerkin methods: Applications

 In \Cref{fig:lap} we observe exponential convergence in terms of $p$ and $\ndofs$.
 In \cite{HMPS14} exponential convergence for harmonic polynomials in terms of $\ndofs$ is seen to be superior to standard polynomials, this can be seen in the center of \Cref{fig:lap}.
 We measure the error in the DG-norm given by

+In \Cref{fig:lap} we also compare the condition number of the different system matrices.
+As expected from \Cref{lem:cond}, the conditioning of the embedded Trefftz method is bounded by the conditioning of the full system, and even outperforms it.
+The very basic implementation of the harmonic polynomials that we used here appears very ill-conditioned.

-We show plots of the runtime in \Cref{fig:lap,fig:lap2,fig:lap3}.
-In \Cref{fig:lap} (right) it can be seen then that the embedded Trefftz DG method benefits greatly from parallelization.
+We show plots of the runtime in \Cref{fig:lap2,fig:lap3} for the two and three dimensional example, respectively.
+In \Cref{fig:lap2} it can be seen that the embedded Trefftz DG method benefits greatly from parallelization.
 The runtime is broken into parts of assembling the linear system and solving the linear system in \Cref{fig:lap2,fig:lap3}.
 For the embedded Trefftz DG method we plot also the time spent finding the local kernels of the operator using SVD, as described in \Cref{app:determinekernel}.
 Note that in the case of the embedded Trefftz DG method the solving step includes the matrix multiplications needed in \eqref{eq:trefftzlinearsys}, therefore the time spent is not equal to that of the standard Trefftz method.
 In 2d performing the SVD sequentially is time consuming, as shown in \Cref{fig:lap2}, a QR decomposition could improve the performance.
 However, in 3d, see \Cref{fig:lap3}, the time spent on the SVD is completely negligible compared to the solver costs.

 It is possible to automatically find the dimension of the Trefftz space when computing the null space of the local operator.
 To account for numerical errors in the computations of the singular values we choose a threshold of $\varepsilon = 10^{-7}$, identifying values below as zero singular values.
 In \Cref{fig:lap2} we plot the largest singular value that still needs to be identified as a zero singular value, as well as the smallest non-zero singular value.
 Note that prior knowledge of the dimension of the Trefftz space, which we do not exploit here in the implementation, would eliminate this problem completely, cf. \cref{sec:dimofk}.